NahidaNahida/mstcs/README.md

 ## Folders for testing the object programs

-There are 6 folders (i.e., `Identity`, `Integer Comparator`, `Linear Pauli Rotations`, `Quadratic Form`, `Quantum Fourier Transform` and `Weighted Adder`) that correspond to the object programs used in the manuscript.
-These 5 real-world quantum programs (except `Identity` of the six) can be found at `qiskit.circuit.library` (https://github.com/Qiskit/qiskit/tree/stable/1.2/qiskit/circuit/library).
+There are 7 folders (i.e., `Identity`, `Integer Comparator`, `Linear Pauli Rotations`, `Linear Amplitude Function`, `Quadratic Form`, `Quantum Fourier Transform` and `Weighted Adder`) that correspond to the object programs used in the manuscript.
+These 6 real-world quantum programs (except `Identity` of the above 7) can be found at `qiskit.circuit.library` (https://github.com/Qiskit/qiskit/tree/stable/1.2/qiskit/circuit/library).

 For each folder, the following types of files are included.